The simple answer is, no! Not even close!

 He knew that I had money set aside for income taxes.
 He stated that if he invested that money, I could pay my taxes with the winnings and have lots left over.
 To make it even more exciting, he could lend me money (margin my account) and we could make even more.

 He received twice as much in commission income; I received margin calls.
 The value of my securities had dropped and I had to repay that borrowed money by selling these securities at a loss.
 More commissions for my broker.

 The decline in the value of my securities was not his fault, of course.
 He had a long list of reasons why these things happen.

 Your broker’s skills at persuasion exceed his skills at investing by a wide margin.
 He will laugh at your jokes and make you feel special.

 You can do much better on your own.
 See habit number two.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us

 The Monday Morning Millionaire Program supports do-it-yourself (DIY) investors which I have been for over 50 years.
 About my team and me